 B.A., B.A.A., B.S. degrees

-The Department of Political Science offers minor programs that complement a large number of academic majors at CMU, including management, foreign languages, history, military science, integrative public relations, journalism, philosophy, psychology, sociology, interpersonal and public communications, and recreation, parks and leisure services administration.
+The Department of Political Science and Public Administration offers minor programs that complement a large number of academic majors at CMU, including management, foreign languages, history, military science, integrative public relations, journalism, philosophy, psychology, sociology, interpersonal and public communications, and recreation, parks and leisure services administration.
 The department participates in a number of interdisciplinary programs, such as those in public affairs, Latin American studies, women's studies, environmental studies and European studies.